daywiss/json-rpc-core/README.md

 Call a remote function by name.
 Allows any number of parameters.
 Returns a promise which can resolve or reject.
 Nested functions are now supported using [lodash's "get" syntax](https://lodash.com/docs/4.17.4#get).
 Seperate nested paths as an array or using
 "dot" notation.
 Be aware that nested calls get serialized to a string with '.'.
 Call can also access non functions, and will try to return them as is.
-This will allow you to remotely access to the prototype or other parts of your class which should not be called.
+This will allow you to remotely access to the prototype or other parts of your class.
 ```js
   rpc.call(remoteFunction,param1,param2, etc...).then(function(result){
     //result is the result of the remote function call